Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Eigen-Factors Differentiation

+Since the plane constraints are of equal value for any reference frame ${}^{c}T_g$ (for simplicity we write $T_c$) we will show that the EF cost is also {\bf invariant} to transformations:

+The plane coordinates have changed, and the matrix ${Q}$ is also transformed into the reference frame $c$, by looking at the definition in (\ref{eq_ef_plane_estimation}) and (\ref{eq_q}).

-If the error $\lambda_{\pi}$ remains constant, then one can naturally ask if there is a reference frame more convenient than others to calculate the error.
-The matrix $Q$ from (\ref{eq_q}) is composed of the following terms:
+If the error $\lambda_{\pi}$ remains constant, then one can naturally ask: Is there a reference frame more convenient than others to calculate the error?
+In order to answer this question, we have to analyze in more detail the elements of the matrix $Q$ (\ref{eq_q_decomposed}): $Q_p$ and $q$.
+There is a relation between $q$ and the mean $\mu$ of all points from the plane, recall observed in the same global reference frame